 Natural Language Processing refers to a branch of artificial intelligence that deals with the analysis of natural or human language data by machines.
 Humans have evolved a unique capability over millennia to develop languages as a means to communicate information and ideas.
 The true complexity of human language is incomprehensible, with its differences across geographies, dialects, nuances, tones, context, accents and unique traits in specific domains.

 Machines don’t have an evolutionary history comparable to humans.
-Thus, it is a monumentally difficult endeavour to try and make machines understand language.
-To a machine, all of human language is unstructured data.
-Natural Language Processing uses algorithms to extract rules in human language to convert it to a form that machines can understand.
+Thus, it is a monumentally difficult endeavor to try and make machines understand language.
+To a machine, all human language is unstructured data.
+Natural Language Processing uses algorithms to extract rules in human language to convert them to a form that machines can understand.